vogievetsky/DVL/README.md

 **dvl.register**

 Registers a low level function that registers a function to be called reactively when a DVL variable changes.
-The `apply` and `applyAlways` functions are just convenience wrappers around a register.
+The `apply` and `applyAlways` functions are just convenience wrappers around a call to `dvl.register`.

 ```javascript
 var a = dvl(5);